Gysin triangles in the category of motifs with modulus: Introduction

 On the other hand, it is expected that Voevodsky's isomorphism \cite[Cor.4.2.9]{V00b}

 can be generalized to a relationship between higher Chow groups with modulus and $\ulMDM^\eff$.
-If this is the case, then the equivalence of Corollary~\ref{pinvert} becomes a categorification of Miyazaki's independence result.
+If this is the case, then the equivalence of Corollary~\ref{pinvert} can be seen as an analogue of Miyazaki's independence result.